Cuba hero image

 • Artistic Heritage: Buena Vista Social Club music, Callejón de Hamel murals, Fábrica de Arte Cubano, and ballet or jazz evenings.

-• Trinidad & Southern Coast: Plaza Mayor, bell towers, Afro-Cuban rhythms, Ancon Beach downtime, and Cienfuegos’ French-influenced waterfront.
+• Trinidad & Southern Coast: Plaza Mayor, bell towers, Afro-Cuban music, Ancon Beach downtime, and Cienfuegos waterfront history.

 Sub-Regions & Routes